fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 The Notes page of our application bears some resemblance to SPA-style apps, but it's not quite there yet.
 Even though the logic for rendering the notes is run on the browser, the page still uses the traditional way of adding new notes.
 The data is sent to the server with form submit, and the server instructs the browser to reload the Notes page with a <i>redirect</i>.

-A single page app version of our example application can be found from <https://studies.cs.helsinki.fi/exampleapp/spa>.
+A single page app version of our example application can be found at <https://studies.cs.helsinki.fi/exampleapp/spa>.
 At first glance, the application looks exactly the same as the previous one.
 The HTML code is almost identical, but the JavaScript file is different (<i>spa.js</i>) and there is a small change in how the form-tag is defined: